apache/tapestry-5/54_RELEASE_NOTES.md

 The service proxies created by Tapestry-IoC for services defined on interfaces, not just a concrete class, now have the service implementation class annotations.
 The same now happens to annotations in service methods too.

+## SubModule Deprecated

+The SubModule annotation has been deprecated; the new ImportModule annotation does exactly the same thing, but is more clearly named.

 ## Asset Improvements

 Prior versions of Tapestry created cacheable URLs for Assets that incorporated the application version number.
 The